whoisryosuke/kushy-frontend-nextjs/README.md

 There you'll insert your Kushy API credentials [you can find by creating an app here](https://kushy.net/developers/apps).
 And you can set an `APP_KEY`, which will be used as a salt to create encrypted hashes on behalf of your app.

+3. Update the login URL in `config/config.js` file with your client ID and callback URL.
+If you need credentials, spin up the dev server and run `php artisan passport:client` and fill out the prompts.

 ### Running Server

 `npm run dev`